-The PCC reviewed the company's annual and long-term incentive plans at the PCC's July 2020 meeting.
+The PCC reviewed the company's annual and long-term incentive plans at the PCC's July 2021 meeting.
 As a result of its review, the PCC concluded that our program is unlikely to place the company at material risk.
 In this regard, several of our current practices effectively mitigate risk and promote performance.

-As part of this process, the PCC reviewed the risk assessment process conducted by Willis Towers Watson at the PCC's direction and discussed with Willis Towers Watson any changes over the last year that could impact risk.
-The PCC concluded that no plan changes were implemented in 2020 that would affect the existing risk profile of any of the plans.
+As part of this process, the PCC reviewed the risk assessment conducted by management using the Willis Towers Watson methodology and discussed any changes over the last year that could impact risk.
+The PCC concluded that no plan changes were implemented in 2021 that would affect the existing risk profile of any of the plans.